kociumba/SkyDriver/README.md

 **Q:** How do I [blank]? <br>
-**A:** If you are having trouble with using SkyDriver, read any resource out there on cli apps and if you go past opening the app and your issues persists, please [open an issue](https://github.com/kociumba/SkyDriver/issu.es/new/choose)
+**A:** If you are having trouble with using SkyDriver, read any resource out there on cli apps and if you get past opening the app and your issues persists, please [open an issue](https://github.com/kociumba/SkyDriver/issu.es/new/choose)